Private Tours Entirely Designed Around You

 Food and Regional Craft: Where Taste and Technique Stay Tied to Place

 Japan’s food culture is often framed through famous dishes and restaurant rankings, but some of the most revealing meals happen far from reservation lists.
-In regional towns, food and craft are still shaped by geography, season, and routine.
+In regional towns, understanding what to eat in Japan comes from paying attention to geography, season, and daily routine rather than chasing famous names.
 These places are not performing culture.
 They are maintaining it, often without much comment.

 Takayama Keeps Regional Food and Craft in Everyday Circulation